 Following the Families First Coronavirus Response Act, there are many new options to pursue for business and personal financial help.
-But some things remain the same during a crisis, as Arlen reminded webinar participants.
+But some things remain the same during a crisis.
 He explained that in the normal course of working with clients, he helps them complete a SWOT analysis to identify short-term threats in the current environment.
 The goal is to make sure that the following threats are clearly identified:

 - Financing – cash flow is king.
 In a COVID-19 environment, that means expanding line of credit, restructuring debt, and making payment deferrals when possible.

 - Operations – know the burn rate, cut expenses, and look at payroll for options to furlough or reduce salaries, for example.

 - Vendors – talk to them and cancel orders that aren’t yet delivered or immediately essential, capitalize on discounts, and/or negotiate longer terms.

 The biggest thing with vendors is to make sure there is a backup, especially for essential products or services.
 It’s also important to check inventory levels.
 Are they at the right levels for today’s environment?
 Regarding lease and rental rates: negotiate a pause or reduction in lease or rental agreement with the landlord.
 This is happening across the nation.
 These things are hard to consider but necessary decisions.